rsdashman/RdScript-s/README.md

 + goodscripts
 + not a rat

---OP
++OP
---Serverside scripts and more
++Serverside scripts and more

 # most picked up from scriptblox.com and other sites

+##Credits go to the official owners